-When it comes to buying a car for the pure pleasure of driving spec is something that often becomes the subject of heated debate.
-The reason for this is due to things a lot of people believe to be essential on a modern car which were never available on the arguably more engaging, analogue drivers cars of a few years ago.
+When it comes to buying a car for the pure pleasure of driving, the perfect spec is something that often becomes the subject of heated debate.
+This is due to things a lot of people believe to be essential on a modern car which were never available on the arguably more engaging, analogue drivers cars of a few years ago.

 Sports exhaust, adaptive dampers, various driving modes, etc are all extras but do they do anything?
 OR, are these all aimed for your increased psychological enjoyment of the car paired with your inner show off?

-To be honest I wouldn’t even waste the extra money on 4WD as it adds weight, makes the boot smaller and definitely doesn’t make the car any more fun to drive.
-The wide body is a nice bi product of the C4S but you don’t need it and will never be driving fast enough to notice the dynamic difference between this and a Carrera S, or even a Carrera for that matter.
-We have also recently added a 997 Carrera to the club which demonstrates this point perfectly.
+To be honest I wouldn’t waste the extra money on 4WD as it adds weight, makes the boot smaller and definitely doesn’t make the car any more fun to drive.
+The wide body is a nice bi-product of the C4S but you don’t need it.
+You will never be driving fast enough to notice the dynamic difference between this, a Carrera S, or even a Carrera for that matter.
+We have also had a 997 Carrera for a little while which demonstrated this point perfectly.

 So, why not buy the base car and add a couple of choice extras.
 Sports seats and maybe a sports exhaust to make the sound track a bit nicer?
 It doesn’t improve performance but definitely makes you smile more!